Updated on January 13, 2022 by Julia

 Instructions on how to make egg fried rice

 Beat 4 eggs in a bowl.
-Add 1 tbsp of water (to help fluff it up), a pinch of salt and black pepper.
-Heat up your wok with 1 tbsp of vegetable oil and add in the beaten eggs.
+Add 1 tablespoon of water (to help fluff it up), a pinch of salt and black pepper.
+Heat up your wok with 1 tablespoon of vegetable oil and add in the beaten eggs.
 Scramble then set aside.

 In the same wok, add in 1 cup of frozen vegetables (I use peas, carrots, corn and green beans).
 I like to run the vegetables under some water to help with the defrosting before I add it in the hot wok.
 Stir fry for 2 minutes